m4sterbunny/rtd-gcp-cloud/README.rst

 Because rST files are going to generate your site's content, they are stored in the source folder.

-The final documents sit in the build folder where the rST + CSS are rendered into HTML docs (or whatever you output will be).
+The final documents sit in the build folder where the rST + CSS are rendered into an output such as HTML docs.

 I like it show me more